csauve/bookworm/README.md

 Unit tests can be run with `cargo test`, though some strategy tests will fail currently.
 To quickly build and run the bot, use `cargo run <mode>`.
 Note that the development build is significantly slower at runtime than the release build, so you may need to increase the `--timeout` for host mode and give the server more time budget with `--budget` to achieve similar lookahead depths.

 #### Todos and improvement ideas:
-* Lookahead strategy for deaths needs some work
+* Lookahead strategy for avoiding deaths needs some work
 * Implement more unit tests for behaviour; fix the failing ones
 * Look for opportunities to use [infallible DS][3] to avoid empty checks
-* Use Jump Point Search to improve performance of pathfinding, assuming pathfinding code still needed
+* Seed the turn tree exploration with some longer term "plays" instead of just single space movements

 ## Resources